whisperity/SharpGMad/README.md

 metadata.
 Discovering that the source `-folder` is a loose structure is done automatically.

+To extract to the old layout, specifiy `-gmod12` as an argument to the `extract` command.

 The `gmad` and conversion modes are available in the GUI too, under _Legacy operations_.